DallanQ/lotr_journeys_in_middle_earth/Manual.md

 #### TRAITS (page 14)

-Some skill cards (and item cards) contain italicized traits such as "Dwarf " and "Tactic."
-Traits have no inherent effects; however, other game effects may refer to cards that have traits.
+Some skill cards (and item cards) contain italicized traits such as "*Dwarf"* and "*Tactic.*" Traits have no inherent effects; however, other game effects may refer to cards that have traits.

 #### NEARLY (page 14)

-Some abilities and rules refer to **nearby** components or spaces.
+Some abilities and rules refer to **NEARBY** components or spaces.
 A component is nearby another component if they share the same space or are in spaces that are adjacent to each other.
 A nearby space refers to that space and all spaces adjacent to it.
 A component is **not** nearby itself.

 #### APPLY (page 14)